reergymerej/virtual-drill-sergeant/NOTES.md

         RETURNING id, disabled
     ;

-TODO: Update the query to get the commands per user.
 TODO: Update query to alter disabled state (from commands table to user_commands).
 TODO: Remove the "disabled" field from the command table.